 The Licensee may apply for use of radio spectrum as necessary.

-Assigned frequencies shall be used in accordance with terms and conditions specified in Schedule X and in accordance with the Zimbabwe National Frequency Allocation Plan.
+Assigned frequencies shall be used in accordance with terms and conditions specified in the Postal and Telecommunications (Licensing, Registration and Certification), Regulations 2021 as amended from time to time, Schedule X and in accordance with the Zimbabwe National Frequency Allocation Plan.

 Interconnection

-Interconnection procedures shall be in accordance with the Regulations
+Interconnection procedures shall be in accordance with the applicable Regulations.

 The Licensee shall permit a Requesting Licensee to connect its licensed systems to: